Posts Tagged ‘Virginia Woolf’

 Women’s History Month Lecture

 I was asked to speak at Ocean County College during their women’s history month celebration.
-I spoke last week to about 30 people on the role of gender and class privilege in 1930s England, which was a period I was heavily invested in during graduate school.
+I spoke last week to about 30 people , which was a period I was heavily invested in during graduate school.
 There are numerous references to Virginia Woolf, George Orwell, F.R.
 Leavis, Storm Jameson, and Mulk Raj Anand, amongst others.

 I will have a podcast of my lecture up as soon as I figure out how to transfer it to mp3 from my phone.